jasonrichardsmith/s3_sync/README.md

 Unlike File Conveyor this script does not perform any image compression, css compression, or any other file manipulation, it just moves files back and forth from S3.

+Big shout out to osse on irce.freenode.net #bash for the assist on my config files loop.

 ## Requirements ##
 s3cmd -  which is available in most package repositories kernel version 2.6 or above